Structural Validation Of Synthetic Power Distribution Networks Using The Multiscale Flat Norm: Statistical Analysis of Normalized Flat Norm

 In this section we study the empirical distribution of the normalized flat norm $\widetilde{\mathbb{F}}_{\lambda}$ for different local regions and argue that it indeed captures the similarity between input geometries.
 We use Algorithm~(\ref{alg:sample}) to sample random square shaped regions of size $2\epsilon\times 2\epsilon$ steradians from a given geographic location.

 We perform our empirical studies for two urban locations of a county in USA.
 These locations have been identified as `Location A' and `Location B' for the remainder of this paper.
 We consider local regions of sizes characterized by $\epsilon\in\{0.0005, 0.001, 0.0015, 0.002\}$.
 For each location, we randomly sample $N=50$ local regions for each value of $\epsilon$ using Algorithm~(\ref{alg:sample}) and hence we consider $50\times4=200$ regions.
 For every sampled region, we use Algorithm~(\ref{alg:distance}) to compute the multiscale flat norm between the network geometries contained within the region with scale parameter $\lambda\in\{10^3,25\times10^3,50\times10^3,75\times10^3,10^5\}$.
+The choices of $\epsilon$ and $\lambda$ values are made to cover a sizeable range of all possible values and obtain enough data for robust statistical analysis while still keeping the overall computational load within reasonable limits.
 Thereafter, we normalize the computed flat norm using Eq.~(\ref{eq:flat-norm-normalized-def}).
 Additionally, we compute the global normalized flat norm for the entire location and indicate it by $\widetilde{\mathbb{F}}_{\lambda}^{G}$.
 The corresponding square box bounding the entire location is characterized by $\epsilon_{G}$.
 We also denote the total length of networks in each location scaled by the size of the location by the ratio $|T_G|/\epsilon_{G}$.
 The detailed statistical results for the experiments are included in the Appendix.